omeratagunn/phpeasyslack/README.md

-# phpeasyslack
+# Slackforall
-Trait for slack webhook integration
+Need to be filled.